Five Ways To Enjoy Nature Near Your Favourite Local

 Make your nature hike a regular event by booking yourself and your friends into a guided walk program.
 The Hills area offers an endless amount of hiking opportunities and organisers are always keen to lend a hand orchestrating an adventure through the area’s pristine bushland.
 Additionally, since the duration of each walk is usually two hours, you’ll have plenty of time for a round of drinks afterwards at your favourite local.

 5. Overnight Stay at Berowra Valley National Park

 For the ultimate outdoor adventure, pack your camping gear and spend a few nights surrounded by the picture-perfect landscape of Berowra Valley National Park.
 Starting from Pennant Hills, this idyllic bushland is cut through by the rapids of clear blue water, and makes for the ultimate outdoor escape.
 The Great North Walk within the park takes roughly two to three days to complete, and is suitable for the more ambitious hiker who is keen to endure steep inclines and unmarked tracks.
-Be sure to set yourself up with a hearty morning snack before you embark on this challenging hike, like a Bella Big Boy from The Bella Shack.
+Be sure to set yourself up with a hearty morning snack before you embark on this challenging hike.